-It seems to be normal practice for most banks these days to attempt to maximize their business with you.
-Many try to upsell services to you, but others go with a simpler strong-arm tactic, if you want the service you must bank with us.
-This is within the rights of the bank to demand this, but you don’t have to capitulate either.
+It seems normal practice for most banks to attempt to maximize their business with you.
+Many try to upsell services to you, but others go with a simpler strong-arm tactic.
+If you want the service, you must bank with us.
+This is within the bank’s rights to demand this, but you don’t have to capitulate.

-An example of this is the practice of forcing anyone opening a debt vehicle with the bank, to also have to open a chequing account.
+An example of this is forcing anyone to open a debt vehicle with the bank and having to open a chequing account.
 This situation arises if you use a Mortgage Broker or have bargained with many banks for your Mortgage.

-Creating the chequing account typically forces the user to have to pay a monthly fee to have the account (not in all cases, but in some cases).
-I have seen this with Student Lines of Credit, Mortgages and HELOCs as well.
+Creating the chequing account typically forces the user to pay a monthly fee to have the account (not in all cases, but in some cases).
+I have seen this with Student Lines of Credit, Mortgages and HELOCs.

-A reason I have heard quoted by bank representatives is that if the customer wants to have access to on-line banking (e.g. to check their loan balances) they will have to open a chequing account.
+I have heard quoted by bank representatives because if customer wants to have access to online banking (e.g. to check their loan balances) they will have to open a chequing account.
 Seems a bit thin, as a reason, but I am not a bank.